MileHacker Logo

 Arlington Theatre

-A historic movie palace and performing arts venue on State Street.
-Its stunning Spanish Colonial Revival architecture, elaborate interior, and grand facade are worth seeing.
+A historic movie royal residence and performing arts venue on State Street.
+Its stunning Spanish Colonial-style Revival architecture, elaborate interior, plus majestic facade are worth seeing.

 Cultural Insight